 Registered Student Organizations

-Illinois has over 1,000 Registered Student Organizations (RSOs), many of which focus on international issues, connect domestic and international students, and celebrate international diversity.
-The Office of International Student and Scholar Services also maintains a list of International Student Organizations that includes clubs dedicated to specific countries or regions around the world.
+The university has over 800 Registered Student Organizations (RSOs), many of which focus on international issues, connect domestic and international students, and celebrate international diversity.
+International Student and Scholar Services also maintains a list of International Student Organizations that includes clubs dedicated to specific countries or regions around the world.

 Explore Other Opportunities